httpstatuses/httpstatuses/README.md

-# [httpstatuses.io][5]
+# [httpstatuscodes.io][5]

-This project is a revival of the now-defunct httpstatuses.com ([background](https://jkulton.com/2022/reviving-httpstatuses))

-[httpstatuses.io][5] is an easy to reference database of HTTP Status Codes with their definitions and helpful code references, each code is at `httpstatuses.io/code`.
+[httpstatuscodes.io][5] is an easy to reference database of HTTP Status Codes with their definitions and helpful code references, each code is at `httpstatuscodes.io/code`.
 All standard codes are included, as are some non-standard codes that have significant presence in the wild.

 ## Development